bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 #### SOLUTION 9: Create a DockerWasm folder

 The solution I came up with, was to create a DockerWasm folder in the parent folder (where the README.md file exists) of the Blazor WebAssembly project.
-Once the DockerWasm folder is created, copy/paste the Dockerfile in this folder.
+Once the DockerWasm folder is created, copy/paste the Dockerfile into this folder.

 Do not forget to re-add "DotNet.BlazorWasmApp/" again to the COPY line.

-Open a Terminal in the parent folder of DockerWasm folder and run the Docker build command to create the Image.
+Open a Terminal in the parent folder of the DockerWasm folder and run the Docker build command to create the Image.

 ```bash
 docker build -t imagename-wasm:latest -f DockerWasm/Dockerfile .